antichris/go-pirev/README.md

 ## Raspberry Pi revision code parser in Go

-Parse and extract hardware information from a Raspberry Pi revision code as structured data or raw bit values.
+A Go library for parsing and extracting hardware information from a Raspberry Pi revision code as structured data or raw bit values.

-Also includes a CLI tool for Raspberry Pi revision code details display.
+Also includes a basic CLI tool that uses this library to display the details of a Raspberry Pi revision code.

 ## Installation